-23 November 2012 – Barcelona, Spain – The IAAF Centenary weekend will be seeing some of the world’s biggest stars of the present and past grace the celebrations.
-We put Kevin Young (USA), the 1992 Olympic Games 400m Hurdles gold medallist and world record holder, under the spotlight and asked him 10 quick-fire questions, a few serious, a few fun, on Friday (23).
+The IAAF Centenary weekend will be seeing some of the world’s biggest stars of the present and past grace the celebrations.
+We put Kevin Young, the 1992 Olympic 400m hurdles champion and world record-holder, under the spotlight and asked him 10 quick-fire questions, a few serious, a few fun, on Friday (23).

-Who is you favourite athlete of the last 100 years?
-Can I pick two?
+Kevin Young: Can I pick two?
 It was Edwin Moses and Herald Schmid.
-The battles they had in the 400m Hurdles inspired me early in my career.
-But there are so many great 400m Hurdlers like Britain’s 1968 Olympic champion David Hemery.
+The battles they had in the 400m hurdles inspired me early in my career.
+But there are so many great 400m hurdlers like Britain’s 1968 Olympic champion David Hemery.

 What has been your favourite athletics moment of the past 100 years?

 KY: I look at Edwin’s 1976 400m hurdles win at the Olympic Games in Montreal on YouTube all the time.
 If I want to smile, I look at Allen Johnson’s run in the 110m hurdles heats at the Athens Olympics in 2004.
 I’m sorry, I can’t help it, he was running so fast but then it went wrong and he went under a hurdle.
 He was almost decapitated.